HKSSY/COMP3335_GP13/wordpresssecurity/compliant_the_rule_of_gdpr/step5.md

 To enable the CookieYes plugin, you need to install and activate the "CookieYes" plugin on the WordPress plugin search page.

 ![WordPress CookieYes plugin search result](https://raw.githubusercontent.com/HKSSY/katacoda-scenarios/main/wordpresssecurity/compliant_the_rule_of_gdpr/image/wordpress_cookieyes_search_page.png)

+## Setup the CookieYes plugin

+Upon activation, the plugin will add a new menu item labelled Wordfence to your CookieYessidebar.